-There are newspapers, television channels, and radio stations that are both independent and critical of the government.
+There are newspapers, television channels and radio stations which are independent of the government, and critical of it.
 This is very important; it is part of the impartial description of the present Hungarian situation.
-However, their functioning faces many obstacles-such as during the distribution of broadcasting frequencies, when licenses are granted.
-Their main source of revenue is advertising, but the government's own agencies, as well as private companies which wish to maintain friendly relations with the political masters, refrain from advertising with them.
-Political bias manifested in the advertising market has been compounded by a discriminative advertising tax piled on top of the existing corporation tax.
+However, many obstacles are raised to their functioning, for example during the distribution of broadcasting frequencies, when licenses are granted.
+Their main source of revenue is advertising.
+Not only the government's own agencies, but also private companies which wish to maintain friendly relations with the political masters refrain from advertising with them.
+Discrimination manifested in the advertising market has been compounded by an advertising tax piled on top of the existing corporation tax.

 No matter how hard the authorities try to subdue the organizations which form public opinion, the IT revolution has made their task more difficult.
-Stalin was able to surround his empire with almost impenetrable barriers, but nowadays this is impossible: computers, tablets and mobile phones connect the individual with the world, and hundreds of thousands can express their opinions and organize themselves on social networking sites.
+Stalin was able to surround his empire with almost impenetrable barriers, but nowadays this is impossible: computers, tablets and mobile phones connect the individual with the world through the internet, hundreds of thousands can express their opinions and organize themselves on social networking sites.
 The Fidesz government would love to find a way to prevent this too.
 Not long ago it proposed the introduction of an internet tax.
 Each gigabyte data transfer would have been taxed to the tune of 150 forints (roughly 55 USD cents).
 Within a few days, mass demonstrations had been organized; images of the protesters circulated in the international press.
 Viktor Orbán retreated half-way: as I write these lines it is not yet clear if the plan has been abandoned for good or merely postponed.
 Whatever may happen, the image of tens of thousands of demonstrators raising their mobile phones to the sky has become a symbol.
-The light from the tiny screens might even have illuminated the clouds of the internet- it will prove difficult for any regime today to raise impassable barriers to the flow of free speech.
+The light from the tiny screens might even have illuminated the clouds of the internet-today no regime is able to raise impassable barriers to the flow of free speech.